SpiritLauncher/Spiritify/README.md

-# Spiritify
+# Spiritify (RELEASING SOON.)
 A Standalone Spotify Mod for Spirit City: Lofi Sessions

 > [!WARNING]
 > Spiritify will **ONLY** work with _Spotify Premium Subscribers_.
-This is due to Spotify Limitations.
+This is due to Spotify's Limitations.

 > [!NOTE]
 > Spiritify only supports Windows, and _may or may not_ be ported for Linux and MacOS Releases.

 ## How to install!
-1. Go to the Releases Tab and Grab the latest "Spiritify-Auto.zip" file.
+1. Go to the Releases Tab and Grab the latest "Spiritify-Auto.exe" file.

-2. Extract it, and run the "Spiritify-Auto.exe" file as Adminstrator.
+2. Run the "Spiritify-Auto.exe" file as Adminstrator.
 > [!NOTE]
 > If you don't want to run it as Administrator, you can bypass it by starting the executable with "-m". **This WILL cause errors.**